 Christopher Phillips’ ‘philosophy of childing’ takes a radically different approach to the traditional boundaries between childhood and adulthood.
 It asserts that, rather than lapse into adulthood, we can achieve what the Greeks of old called arête—all-around excellence—when we adults look to children and youth as a lodestar for our own development.

 The fact is that never before has our culture been as child-centric as it is today — and yet, never before has childhood been as strained and pinched.
 Its seren- dipity and spontaneity is fast disappearing in our heavily vocationalized, over-scheduled culture.
 Kids are expected to be adults-in-training and to be thinking about college by the time they’re in third grade.
 To the extent that we’ve bought into this hyper-utilitarian notion of childhood, we not only do tremendous damage to kids, but to ourselves as well, severely constricting our possibilities for being all that we can be.

 If Chris, the founder of the global Socrates Cafe initiative, could boil his philosophy of childing to one sentence, it’s this: Children and adults need each other’s talents and skills equally if each is to develop to the full.
-As one for-instance, check out his Youtube dialogues with our youngest, not to mention his Facebook page (this one too).
+As one for-instance, check out his Youtube dialogues with our youngest, and his Facebook page.